-It is with particular pleasure that we present our Annual Report for our fiscal year ending March 31, 2012.
-The end of fiscal 2012 marks a very successful two-year period for our Company, one in which we more than doubled our earnings.
-This accomplishment speaks to both the soundness of our strategic plan and the dedication of our employees.
+It is with particular pleasure that we present our Annual Report for our fiscal year ending March 31, 2013.
+For the third consecutive fiscal year, our Company has delivered record earnings to our stockholders.
+These achievements would not have been possible without the support of our customers, employees and suppliers.